Professor James Brown is the ABS Professor of Official Statistics

 OBJECTIVE:To quantify the influence of increasing use of health-care services on rising rates of caesarean section in China.
 METHODS:We used data from a population-based survey conducted by the United Nations Population Fund during September 2003 in 30 selected counties in three regions of China.
 The study sample (derived from birth history schedule) consisted of 3803 births to mothers aged less than 40 years between 1993 and 2002.
 Multiple logistic regression models were used to estimate the effect of health-care factors on the odds of a caesarean section, controlling for time and selected variables.
 FINDINGS:Institutional births increased from 53.5% in 1993-1994 to 82.2% in 2001-2002, while the corresponding increase in births by caesarean section was from 8.9% to 24.8%, respectively.
 Decomposition analysis showed that 69% of the increase in rates of caesarean section was driven by the increase in births within institutions.
 The adjusted odds of a caesarean section were 4.6 times (95% confidence interval, CI: 3.4-11.8) higher for recent births.
 The adjusted odds were also significantly higher for mothers who had at least one antenatal ultrasound test.
 Rates of caesarean section in secondary-level facilities markedly increased over the last decade to the same levels as in major hospitals (P < 0.001).
 CONCLUSION:The upsurge in rates of births by caesarean section in this population cannot be fully explained by increases in institutional births alone, but is likely to be driven by medical practice within secondary-level hospitals and women's demand for the procedure.

-Stones, R, Padmadas, S, Guo, S, Brown, JJ, Zhao, F & Li, B 2006, 'Dyspareunia, Urinary Sensory Symptoms, and Incontinence Among Young Chinese Women', Archives of Sexual Behavior: an interdisciplinary research journal, vol. 35, no. 5, pp. 561-567.View/Download from: UTS OPUS or Publisher's site
+Stones, R, Padmadas, S, Guo, S, Brown, JJ, Zhao, F & Li, B 2006, 'Dyspareunia, Urinary Sensory Symptoms, and Incontinence Among Young Chinese Women', Archives of Sexual Behavior: an interdisciplinary research journal, vol. 35, no. 5, pp. 561-567.View/Download from: Publisher's site

 This study examined the prevalence of dyspareunia, urinary sensory symptoms, and urinary incontinence and explored their associations among sexually active Chinese women aged 1534 years.
 Data from 3,150 women were analyzed from a survey undertaken during 2003 in 30 counties in China as part of the United Nations Population Fund Country Program.
 The overall prevalence of dyspareunia was 4.7%.
 Urinary pain, burning or frequency was reported by 8.5%, 6.2% reported urinary incontinence, and 2.3% reported both sets of urinary symptoms.
 The prevalence of urinary incontinence, both alone and in combination with sensory symptoms, increased in a linear manner with age.
 Dyspareunia was associated with early sexual debut, primary level of education, and membership of minority ethnic communities.
 Urinary sensory symptoms and incontinence were more common among those reporting early sexual debut, those with less schooling, and women engaged in agricultural and manual unskilled occupations.
 Urinary incontinence was more common among women who had had a previous vaginal delivery compared to nulliparous women.
 Dyspareunia was strongly associated with the presence of urinary symptoms, particularly among those with both sensory symptoms and incontinence (26.8%).
 Nearly a quarter of women who had dyspareunia had sought treatment but fewer had done so for urinary incontinence.
 Dyspareunia and urinary symptoms show distinct but overlapping patterns of association with demographic variables.
 The findings indicate unmet need for assessment and advice about these symptoms in womens reproductive health programs.

-Griffiths, PL, Brown, JJ & Smith, P 2004, 'A comparison of univariate and multivariate multilevel models for repeated measure use of antenatal care in Uttar Pradesh', Journal of the Royal Statistical Society Series A: Statistics in Society, vol. 164, no. 4, pp. 597-611.View/Download from: UTS OPUS or Publisher's site
+Griffiths, PL, Brown, JJ & Smith, P 2004, 'A comparison of univariate and multivariate multilevel models for repeated measure use of antenatal care in Uttar Pradesh', Journal of the Royal Statistical Society Series A: Statistics in Society, vol. 164, no. 4, pp. 597-611.View/Download from: Publisher's site

 We compare two different multilevel modelling approaches to the analysis of repeated measures data to assess the effect of mother level characteristics on women's use of prenatal care services in Uttar Pradesh, India.
 We apply univariate multilevel models to our data and find that the model assumptions are severely violated and the parameter estimates are not stable, particulalrly for the mother level random effect.
 To overcome this we apply a multivariate multilevel model.
 The correlation structure shows that, once the decision has been made regarding use of antenatal care by the mother for her first observed birth in the data, she does not tend to change this decision for higher order births.

-Steele, F, Brown, JJ & Chambers, R 2002, 'A controlled donor imputation system for a one-number census', Journal of the Royal Statistical Society Series A: Statistics in Society, vol. 165, no. 3, pp. 495-522.View/Download from: UTS OPUS or Publisher's site
+Steele, F, Brown, JJ & Chambers, R 2002, 'A controlled donor imputation system for a one-number census', Journal of the Royal Statistical Society Series A: Statistics in Society, vol. 165, no. 3, pp. 495-522.View/Download from: Publisher's site

 The 2001 UK census was a one-number census.
 An integral part of such a process has been the creation of a transport census debate that has been adjusted for the undernumeration in the 2001 census.
 The methodology for creating this database is based on a controlled donor imputation system that imputes individuals and households estimated to have been missed in the census.
 This paper describes this methodology and provided results from a statistical assessment of its performance using data that realistically simulate the census process.